 - Wisconsin has had one teacher selected as a state Teacher of the Year twice: Edward Mueller, of Horace Mann Junior High School in Neenah, was first identified as the state representative in the 1967-68 school year (1968 WI Teacher of the Year) and then again in the 1983-84 school year—16 years later!

-- Educators are chosen for the Herb Kohl Teacher Fellowship for their superior ability to inspire a love of learning in their students and ability to motivate others, and for their leadership and service within and outside the classroom.
-By 1993, the four Wisconsin Teachers of the Year were being drawn from the pool of 86 Kohl Fellows each year.
+- Educators are chosen for the Herb Kohl Teacher Fellowship for their ability to inspire a love of learning in their students and ability to motivate others, and for their leadership and service within and outside the classroom.
+By 1993, four Wisconsin Teachers of the Year were being drawn from the pool of 86 Kohl Fellows each year.

 - In 2003, the Herb Kohl Educational Foundation began awarding additional funds to support the co-sponsoring the Teacher of the Year program, granting additional awards to the four TOYs and an additional award to the one representing Wisconsin at the national level.